Technorely/tendermint/docs/guides/java.md

 ## Built-in app vs external app

-If you use Golang, you can run your app and Tendermint Core in the same process to get maximum performance.
+If you use Golang, you can run your app and Tenderely Core in the same process to get maximum performance.
 [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
-Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.
+Please refer to [Writing a built-in Tenderely Core application in Go](./go-built-in.md) guide for details.

-If you choose another language, like we did in this guide, you have to write a separate app, which will communicate with Tendermint Core via a socket (UNIX or TCP) or gRPC.
+If you choose another language, like we did in this guide, you have to write a separate app, which will communicate with Tenderely Core via a socket (UNIX or TCP) or gRPC.
 This guide will show you how to build external application using RPC server.

 Having a separate application might give you better security guarantees as two processes would be communicating via established binary protocol.
-Tendermint Core will not have access to application's state.
+Tenderely Core will not have access to application's state.

 ## 1.1 Installing Java and Gradle